NikeHop/UniversalPolicies/README.md

 ### Train Imitation Learning Policy

+The code for the inverse dynamics models can be found in `./diffusion_nl/imitation_learning`.
+All the following commands should be run from there.
+To train the imitation learning baselines on a specific dataset for a specific action space run

+`python train.py --config ./configs/instruction_imitation_goto.yaml --datapath ./data/GOTO/`

+After training the model is evaluate over 512 evaluation episodes.

 ## Trained Models

-We make the trained inverse dynamics models, imitation learning baselines and diffusion planners available here.
+We make the trained inverse dynamics models, imitation learning baselines and diffusion planners for a single random seed available here.